Gelembjuk/oursql/README.md

 Also, in this file it is possible to describe which SQL operation are allowed in this decetralized DB: insert, update, delete , table create.
 Additionally, it is possible to set rules per table.

-Finally, it is possible to set a cost of SL query per table and type.
+Finally, it is possible to set a cost of SQL query per table and type.
 For example, 0.5 (of a coin) per insert in a table "members".
 This allows to control updates.

 ### Future support of consensus